rokucommunity/vscode-brightscript-language/README.md

 - Syntax highlighting
 - Basic code formatting (provided by the included [brightscript-formatter](https://github.com/TwitchBronBron/brightscript-formatter)) library
-- Publish directly from VSCode to a roku device (provided by the included[roku-deploy](https://github.com/TwitchBronBron/roku-deploy) library)
+- Publish directly from VSCode to a roku device (provided by the included [roku-deploy](https://github.com/TwitchBronBron/roku-deploy) library)
 - Debug your source code running on the Roku device from within VSCode

 ## Requirements